 - "Player of Games" (2021): A breakup anthem reportedly about Elon Musk's plans to leave for Mars

-- "Artificial Angels" (2025): Her latest single exploring AI consciousness
+- "Artificial Angels" (2025): AI consciousness explored from the perspective of hunted machines

-Each album abandons the last's aesthetic, refusing to let success become a cage.
+Each album abandons the last's aesthetic.
+Success never becomes a cage.

 The AI Pioneer

 In 2023, Grimes made a radical offer: anyone could use her AI-generated voice for music, in exchange for 50% of royalties.
-The platform, elf.tech, represented a genuine attempt to democratize her artistic identity.
+The platform, elf.tech, was a genuine attempt to democratize her artistic identity.

 "I want to be the guinea pig for this future," she explained.
-Over 400 songs were created using her AI voice, with the first official release—Kito's "Cold Touch"—earning Grimes' praise as "a masterpiece."
+Over 400 songs were created using her AI voice, with the first official release, Kito's "Cold Touch," earning her praise as "a masterpiece."

-By 2025, the project had faded somewhat.
-"She's gone downhill from her peak cuz we haven't maintained the team," Grimes admitted.
+By 2025, the project had faded.
+"She's gone downhill from her peak cuz we haven't maintained the team," she admitted.
 "She's sort of crumpled back into a 2d version of herself."
-Even failed experiments become part of the Seven's portfolio of experiences.
+Even failed experiments become part of the portfolio.

 The $6 Million NFT Sale

-In March 2021, Grimes' WarNymph Collection Vol 1—a collaboration with her brother Mac—sold out in 20 minutes, earning over $6 million.
+In March 2021, Grimes' WarNymph Collection Vol 1, a collaboration with her brother Mac, sold out in 20 minutes.
+Over $6 million.
 The collection explored digital identity and avatar creation, with proceeds partially donated to environmental NGO Carbon 180.

 The Musk Era: Love, Children, and Conflict